-The first mention of the parish church in Syców appeared in 1287.
+The first information of the parish church in Syców (Wartenberg) was recorded in 1287, when a local parish priest named Johannes was mentioned.
 Construction of a new building in its place began at the end of the 14th century or in the first half of the 15th century, and was completed in 1446 (according to the inscription placed under the plaster).
 The building probably suffered during the town fire of 1554.
 During a visit to the Syców parish in 1651 it was noted that it was in a bad condition, it was even threatened with collapse.
 The church roof and windows were damaged.
 Soon after, the renovation had to be carried out, because during the next visit in 1666 the building served the local Catholics without hindrance.
 In 1813 the church was destroyed by another fire.
 It was rebuilt immediately, but the work was not completed at that time.
 The building had to wait for full renovation until 1905, when it received a new roof truss and was enlarged by a porch and sacristy.